Winter is HERE!!!!

 - Sprouted beans, lentils & grains – Possibly the most protein rich raw vegan food you can find are sprouts, so it’s great to eat more of them all year round, but as they are generally less water rich than most salad vegetable, just like root vegetables, they can be the basis of salads and sprinkled onto other foods for a room temperature nutrient booster.

-For over 100 delicious raw food recipes, including recipes for all the warming raw foods mentioned above, download a copy of my best selling book Leah’s Raw Food Feast today.
+For over 100 delicious raw food recipes, including recipes for all the warming raw foods mentioned above, download a copy of my best selling book Leah’s Raw Food Feast today for just £9.99.

 Take care and stay healthy